Overview

 The VCU Department of Radiology residency program ensures that our residents receive the most outstanding training available.
 Our residency program with its strong clinical training and nurturing academic medical environment develops exceptional radiologists.

-The fundamental goal of our residency program is for residents to be proficient in all areas of diagnostic radiology at the completion of their training.
-Our expectations are for residents to develop an acceptable level of clinical maturity, judgment and technical skill to independently practice radiology.
+The goal of our residency program is for residents to be proficient in all areas of diagnostic radiology at the completion of their training.
+Our expectations for residents include developing clinical maturity and judgment, and technical skills to independently practice radiology.

-The VCU Department of Radiology residency program continues to attract residents who graduate at the top of their medical school classes and are recruited to competitive fellowships and medical practices upon completion of their residency.
+The VCU Department of Radiology residency programs continue to attract residents who graduate at the top of their medical school classes.
+Graduates from our residency programs are recruited to competitive fellowships and medical practices.

 VCU Radiology Residency Program Experience Video